 Being compassionate, generous, and kind brings delight into the lives of others, but it can benefit you, too.
 According to the Random Acts of Kindness Foundation, acts of kindness lower blood pressure, improve overall heart health, and increase optimism.
 They trigger the release of feel-good chemicals like serotonin and oxytocin, which contribute to “helpers high,” activating the brain’s pleasure and reward centers.
 Even just witnessing an act of kindness gives us a boost, which explains why we all love and share social posts about the kindness of strangers.
 So whether you like to practice random acts of kindness, like paying for a stranger’s coffee, making a difference in your community by volunteering for a local nonprofit, or dedicating yourself to the practice of tonglen—the Tibetan Buddhism “giving and taking” meditation—kindness matters.

 The 6th annual Live Be Yoga Experience presented by NOW® runs May through October 2021.
 Join our Live Be Yoga Ambassador Trisha Fey Elizarde, along with our partner teachers and experts, for video classes, special content, live events, and more!
 This year our intention is to SPARK JOY through Movement.
 Mindfulness.
 Rest.
 Gratitude.
 Kindness.
+The Live Be Yoga Experience presented by NOW is sponsored by Cetus, JointFlex, NOW Essential Oils, NOW Supplements, Visit Sun Valley and Zebra CBD.
 Follow the 2021 Live Be Yoga Experience and stay connected with us @livebeyoga.